54188bi/54188bi/README.md

-- 👋 Hi, I’m @54188bi
+- 👋 Hi, I’m @54188bi.
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C++.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me not yet.

 <!---
 54188bi/54188bi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.